It doesn’t look like winter is giving up easily.

 “We have no choice but do to this,” said Santa Barbara Sheriff Bill Brown.
 “It’s not worth risking lives to avoid evacuation.”

 The evacuation is effective Tuesday at 12 p.m.
-Pacific Standard Time (3 p.m. on the East Coast) for burn areas near the Thomas, Sherpa and Whittier fires.
+Pacific Standard Time for burn areas near the Thomas, Sherpa and Whittier fires.
+Those in affected areas have until 5 p.m.
+PST Tuesday to evacuate, Brown said.

 Those in impacted areas have until 5 p.m.
 PST Tuesday to evacuate, Brown said.